Long-stride trajectories with a universal FlashMD model

 Michele Ceriotti @ceriottm

 This example demonstrates how to run long-stride molecular dynamics using the universal FlashMD model.
 FlashMD predicts directly positions and momenta of atoms at a later time based on the current positions and momenta.
-It is trained on MD trajectories obtained with the PET-MAD universal potential.
+It is trained to reproduce MD trajectories at the r2SCAN level of theory.
 You can read more about the model and its limitations in this preprint.

 Start by importing the required libraries.
-You will need the PET-MAD potential, as well as FlashMD and a recent version of i-PI.
+You will need FlashMD and a recent version of i-PI.

 import chemiscope